lengye7/omnibus/README.md

 # Description

-This is a fork of Omnibus。Omnibus is a good tools to create full-stack installer for many platform(Linux,OS X,Windows).
+This is a fork of Omnibus.Omnibus is a good tools to create full-stack installer for many platform(Linux,OS X,Windows).

 # ![Omnibus Icon](lib/omnibus/assets/README-logo.png) Omnibus